-The chilly Norwegian climate is ideal and will reduce the cost of cooling of hyperscale data centres by using green hydroelectric power.
-Norway also offers a politically stable environment for doing business, while offering a low-risk location regarding natural disaster-risk and strong fundamentals, in terms of energy security and share of renewable resources.
+The chilly Norwegian climate is ideal and will reduce the cost of cooling of data centres by using green hydroelectric power.
+Placing your data centre in Norway also gives you a politically stable environment for doing business and a low-risk location regarding natural disasters.
+A well-educated workforce and strong connectivity is also in place.

 Renewable Energy at Europe’s Lowest Cost

 Large data centres are heavy industrial-scale facilities and require huge amounts of electricity.
-Norway ´s offer is unique in this context, not only presenting a 97% share of renewables in its power production but also foreseeing a significant surplus and extremely competitive price forecasts for the years to come.
-Long-term power prices in Norway are expected to be the lowest in Europe, further boosted by a significant tax reduction from January 1st, 2017.
+Norway ´s offer is unique in this context, not only presenting a 98% share of renewables in its power production but also foreseeing a significant surplus and extremely competitive price forecasts for the years to come.
+Long-term power prices in Norway are expected to be the lowest in Europe and were further lowered by a significant tax reduction from January 1st, 2017.
 Abundant, highly competitive and renewable power through a resilient, redundant grid represents a second to none proposal to the data centres of the future.

 Low Risk and Quick Time to Market

 Ranked as number 2nd worldwide in the Cushman & Wakefield 2016 Data Center Risk Index, Norway continues to offer a low-risk environment for data centres.

 A strong democracy and well-functioning authorities contribute to the low investment risk.
 A high level of trust for institutions makes operations smooth for foreign investments and governmental bureaucracy is low.
 Because of this it was possible for us to design and build a Tier III certified data center in Norway in only 5 and a half months.

 Data center opportunities in Norway have strong governmental support.
 A data center strategy signed by four ministers, represents a strong political commitment to continuously work to improve the framework conditions for the data center ecosystem, including taxes, energy, fiber.

 A Competence Centre in the Forefront of Innovation